 I. AM.
 OBSESSED. with wallpaper and am here to share some tips & favorites with you.

-If you haven't been living in a hole, you know that wallpaper is making a comeback, and in a BIG WAY.
-What was once thought of as ugly and dated is now [typically] considered fresh and stylish.
-Whether you're looking to freshen up a powder room, foyer, or bedroom, a good wallpaper choice has the potential to make a beautiful statement.
-I like to think of wallpaper as artwork, something that sparks conversation and is memorable.
-So you won't find any boring or basic wallpaper recommendations here.
-Sorry!
+If you haven't been living in a hole, you know that when it comes to home decor and interior design, wallpaper has been making a comeback over the last few years, and in a BIG WAY.
+What was, for a while, thought of as ugly and dated is now [typically] considered fresh and stylish.
+Whether you're looking to transform your powder room, foyer, or bedroom, a good wallpaper choice has the potential to make a beautiful statement.

-I have wallpaper in many spaces of my home: my powder room, laundry room, master bath, in-law suite bath, & my elevator, and I'm currently planning my next wallpaper project.
+I have wallpaper in many spaces of my home: my powder room, laundry room, primary bath, in-law suite bath, & my elevator, and I'm currently planning my next wallpaper project.
 I have had a professional install the wallpaper, and I've also done some myself- both peel & stick, and traditional.

 I have so many tips for installing wallpaper yourself, but that requires a separate blog post, so stay tuned!
-In the meantime, here are some ideas to help you select wallpaper for different spaces in your home, and to help you get over the fear of using wallpaper in general.
+In the meantime, here are some ideas to help you select wallpaper for different spaces in your home, and to help you get over the fear of incorporating wallpaper in general.

 Laundry Room Wallpaper